 -bash

-The importance of using a login shell is the any settings in /home/user/.bash_profile
+The importance of using a login shell is that any settings in /home/user/.bash_profile

 will get executed.
 Here is a little more information if you are interested (from man bash